Medical-Image-Analysis-Laboratory/mialsuperresolutiontoolkit/documentation/usage.rst

 Commandline Usage
 ***********************

-`MIALSRTK BIDS App` adopts the :abbr:`BIDS (Brain Imaging Data Structure)` standard for data organization and takes as principal input the path of the dataset that is to be processed.
+`MIALSRTK` adopts the :abbr:`BIDS (Brain Imaging Data Structure)` standard for data organization and takes as principal input the path of the dataset that is to be processed.
 The input dataset is required to be in *valid BIDS format*, and it must include *at least one T2w scan with anisotropic resolution per anatomical direction*.
 See :ref:`BIDS and BIDS App standards <cmpbids>` page that provides links for more information about BIDS and BIDS-Apps as well as an example for dataset organization and naming.

 Commandline Arguments
 =============================

-The command to run the `MIALSRTK BIDS App` follows the `BIDS-Apps <https://github.com/BIDS-Apps>`_ definition standard with an additional option for loading the pipeline configuration file.
+The command to run the `MIALSRTK` follows the `BIDS-Apps <https://github.com/BIDS-Apps>`_ definition standard with an additional option for loading the pipeline configuration file.

 .. argparse::
 		:ref: pymialsrtk.parser.get_parser